-After the Pfizer and Moderna vaccines received EUA in December 2020, a social media rumor claimed the vaccines could cause infertility in women.
+After the Pfizer-BioNTech and Moderna vaccines received emergency use authorization (EUA) from the U.S. Food and Drug Administration (FDA) in December 2020, a social media rumor claimed the vaccines could cause infertility in women.
 That rumor is false.

 The distribution of both vaccines began nationwide in December 2020.
 Data from clinical trials and from the millions of people who have received the vaccines showed no effect on fertility, according to a statement from the American College of Obstetricians and Gynecologists (ACOG), the American Society for Reproductive Medicine (ASRM), and the Society for Maternal-Fetal Medicine (SMFM).

 The statement said it was “scientifically unlikely” that the vaccine could cause fertility problems.

 The Pfizer and Moderna vaccines are messenger RNA (mRNA) vaccines.
 They give your body instructions on how to create a harmless piece of the coronavirus’ spike protein, which then triggers antibodies to destroy it.
 That helps your immune system remember the spike protein, which will protect you against the real coronavirus if you’re exposed.